typerefinery-ai/deploy-site-template/README.md

 ### Typerefinery installation failed.
 What should I do?

 For now, Typerefinery only supports Windows.
 Please leave a comment on [Mac](https://github.com/typerefinery-ai/typerefinery/issues/501) and [Linux](https://github.com/typerefinery-ai/typerefinery/issues/502) tickets to hurry us along.
 Double-check that you downloaded the correct installer for your platform.

-### The CMS Homepage on http://localhost:8113 is not accessible.
+### The CMS Homepage is not showing up.
 How can I resolve this?

 Verify that the Typerefinery app is running and fully set up and that all services in the app are running.
 Ensure that you entered the correct URL in your browser.
+Restart the app and try accessing CMS using your browser on [http://localhost:8113] after the app has loaded all of the services.

 ### I can't log in to the CMS Homepage with the default credentials.
 What should I do?

 Double-check that you are using the correct username and password.

 ### I encountered errors while publishing and deploying the space.
 How can I troubleshoot this issue?